Eagles trade for A.J. Brown after drafting Jordan Davis

+A.J.
+Brown got the new contract he wanted from a new team when the Philadelphia Eagles swooped in with another first-round trade.

-The Philadelphia Eagles acquired wide receiver A.J.
-Brown from Tennessee after swapping picks with Houston to move up and select Georgia defensive tackle Jordan Davis at No. 13 in the first round of the NFL draft Thursday night.
+The Eagles acquired Brown from Tennessee after swapping picks with Houston to move up and select Georgia defensive tackle Jordan Davis at No. 13 in the first round of the NFL draft Thursday night.

+"A.J. was somebody we spent a lot of time on, had a lot of love for A.J. in that (2019) draft.
+Really excited to get him," Eagles general manager Howie Roseman said.

 Brown gives quarterback Jalen Hurts another playmaker at receiver, joining 2021 first-round pick DeVonta Smith.
-The Eagles also have Quez Watkins and Jalen Reagor, a 2020 first-round pick, who hasn’t lived up to his potential.
+The Eagles also have Quez Watkins and Jalen Reagor, a 2020 first-round pick who hasn't lived up to his potential.
+Brown and Hurts are close friends.

+"We're really excited to have him on this team," Eagles coach Nick Sirianni said.
+"He's a strong man, he's quick for a big guy and he catches everything.
+There is no projection.
+You've seen him do it in the NFL for three years now."

 NFL Network reported the Eagles immediately agreed to give Brown a $100 million, four-year contract with $57 million guaranteed.
 Brown had been very active on social media wanting a new contract, and he was recently caught on video talking with Deebo Samuel, making it clear the Titans weren't going above $20 million a year.
 Brown was the 51st pick overall out of Mississippi in 2019, and he had been the best receiver drafted by the franchise since moving to Tennessee in 1997.
 Brown played a full season only as a rookie.